2026 West Central Youth Baseball League Rules

 -

-There will be a 2-hour time limit on all WCYB league games.
+There will be a 1 hour and 40 time limit on all WCYL games.
 The third out of the inning constitutes the start of the next inning.
-The home umpire will note the start time before the first pitch is thrown and have it recorded by the score keepers for each team.
+Home plate umpires will note the start time before the first pitch is thrown and have it recorded by the scorekeepers for each team.
+If the time limit expires, the current inning must be completed, unless the home team is winning.

 -

-A regulation Major game will consist of six complete innings.
+A regulation Major game will consist of six complete innings or time limit has expired.

 -